irbizzelus/random-noncode-stuff/Gilza txts/General_and_Skills.md

 # Welcome to Gilza
 ("Gilza" is a Russian word for "Bullet casing")
 A Payday 2 weapons/skills/perks rebalance/overhaul.
-All changes made by this mod are only available to the player who has it installed, without affcting gameplay for other players.
+All changes made by this mod are only available to the player who has it installed, without affecting gameplay for other players.
 It works in online lobbies regardless of if you are client or host.

 ### How difficult is this rebalance?
 This rebalance is **not** easy.
-It was made by me - for me, and i consider myself a pretty good FPS player.
+It was made by me and for me, and i consider myself a pretty good FPS player.
 If you think of yourself as an average/casual player, you may find some of the tweaks too difficult for you.

 ### Main goals of this rebalance:
 * Make **__ALL__** weapons equally viable across all difficulties - this includes nerfing over-performing weapons.